-After the 76ers let two opponents shoot better than 50 percent from the field in a pair of losses over the weekend, coach Maurice Cheeks could not have been happy tonight when the Sacramento Kings converted on 54.3 percent of their field-goal attempts in the first half.
+After allowing their two weekend opponents to shoot better than 50 percent from the field in a pair of losses, the 76ers couldn't have felt too good tonight after the Sacramento Kings converted on 66.7 percent of their field-goal attempts in the first quarter.

 Notes.
 Here is the explanation of the Sixers' trade of Alan Henderson to Utah, confirmed by an NBA source: